rajeshduggal/agilemissingmanual/content.en/practices-and-techniques/keep-detailed-specs-out-of-user-stories/_index.md

 weight: 1
 title: "Keep Detailed Specifications Out Of User Stories"
 draft: false
+description: "Embedding specifications directly in user stories makes the stories harder to work with.
+The stories become bloated and difficult to adjust, split, or discard.
+Separate them to keep stories focused, lean, and adaptable."
 ---

 # Keep Detailed Specifications Out Of User Stories"